-Global Ship Lease: Capitalizing on Opportunities to Generate Shareholder Value
+Recent Developments: Capitalizing on Opportunities to Generate Shareholder Value

-- Strong market demand for high-specification, mid-sized / Post-Panamax ships, in under-supplied vessel segments - ➤ Market charter rates up 75 100% since Q4 2018 - Substantial progress in securing long-term, profitable employment across the fleet by leveraging our superior commercial management platform.
-YTD 20191: - ▶ 11 new charters, of which six have multi-year durations - ➤ 23 years aggregate additional contracted charter cover - > \$97 million additional Adjusted EBITDA over duration of newly contracted charters - Contracted revenues of fleet increased from \$727 million at end-2018, to \$826 million as at March 31, 2019 - > TEU-weighted forward charter cover increased from 2.5 years to 3.0 years - Efficient employment of fleet - > 99.8% vessel utilization in Q1 2019 - Beginning to realize cost savings - Average daily OPEX down from \$6,432 in Q1 2018 to \$6,127 in Q1 2019 - Laying groundwork for eventual comprehensive re-financing, to reduce cost of debt - For Growing contract cover, de-levering, extending 2020 debt maturities - Exploring opportunities for accretive growth - Proven platform for growth via both vessel acquisitions and M&A - Raising investment profile of GSL - Non-deal roadshows, investor events & conferences

-(1) Up to May 6, 2019
+- Strong market demand for well-specified, mid-sized / Post-Panamax ships, in under-supplied vessel segments - Market charter rates up 75 100% since Q4 2018 - Substantial progress in securing growth and long-term, profitable employment across the fleet by leveraging our superior commercial management platform.
+YTD 20191: - ▶ Three 7,849 TEU containerships acquired, and contracted on 3 5 year charters with Maersk Line - > 14 new charters2, of which nine have multi-year durations - ➢ 34 years2 aggregate additional contracted charter cover - ▶ \$128 million2 additional Adjusted EBITDA3 implied over duration of newly contracted charters - Contracted revenues of fleet increased from \$727 million at end-2018, to \$886 million as at March 31, 20194 - > TEU-weighted forward charter cover increased from 2.5 years to 3.1 years4 - Efficient employment of fleet - > 99.8% vessel utilization in Q1 2019 - Beginning to realize cost savings from transformative transaction - Average daily OPEX down from \$6,432 in Q1 2018 to \$6,127 in Q1 2019 - Laying groundwork for eventual comprehensive re-financing, to reduce cost of debt - ➢ Growing contract cover, de-levering, extending 2020 debt maturities - Continuing to explore opportunities for accretive growth - Proven platform for growth via both vessel acquisitions and M&A - Raising investment profile of GSL - Non-deal roadshows, investor events & conferences - (1) Up to May 23, 2019

-(2) Adjusted EBITDA is net income before interest income and expense including amortization of deferred finance costs, earnings allocated to preferred shares, income taxes, depreciation, amortization and impairment.
-Adjusted EBITDA is a non-GAAP quantitative measure
+- (3) Adjusted EBITDA is net income before interest income and expense including amortization of deferred finance costs, earnings allocated to preferred shares, income taxes, depreciation, amortization and impairment.
+Adjusted EBITDA is a non-GAAP quantitative measure - GLOBAL SHIP LEASE

-(3) Adjusted to include new charters announced up to May 6, 2019, and assuming mid-point of charter redelivery and exercising of all charter extension options under Company's control
+(4) Adjusted to include new charters and acquisitions announced up to May 23, 2019, and assuming mid-point of charter redelivery and exercising of all charter extension options under Company's control